-26. Second, many provisions of the Convention depend on the application of domestic law.
+8. Second, many provisions of the Convention depend on the application of domestic law.
 This is the case, for instance, for the determination of the residence of a person (see paragraph 1 of Article 4), the determination of what is immovable property (see paragraph 2 of Article 6) and the determination of when income from corporate rights might be treated as a dividend (see paragraph 3 of Article 10).
 More generally, paragraph 2 of Article 3 makes domestic rules relevant for the purposes of determining the meaning of terms that are not defined in the Convention.
 In many cases, therefore, the application of specific anti-abuse rules found in domestic law will have an impact on how the treaty provisions are applied rather than produce conflicting results.
 This would be the case, for example, if a domestic law provision treats the profits realised by a shareholder when a company redeems some of its shares as dividends: although such a redemption could be considered to constitute an alienation for the purposes of paragraph 5 of Article 13, paragraph 28 of the Commentary on Article 10 recognises that such profits will constitute dividends for the purposes of Article 10 if the profits are treated as dividends under domestic law.

-26.1 Third, the application of tax treaty provisions in a case that involves an abuse of these provisions may be denied under paragraph 7 of Article [X][the PPT rule] or, in the case of a treaty that does not include that paragraph. under the principles put forward in paragraphs 13 and 14 above.
-In such a case, there will be no conflict with the treaty provisions if the benefits of the treaty are denied under both paragraph 7 of Article [X] (or the principles in paragraphs 13 and 14 above) and the relevant domestic specific anti-abuse rules.
+Third, the application of tax treaty provisions in a case that 9 involves an abuse of these provisions may be denied under paragraph 7 of Article [X] [the PPT rule] or, in the case of a treaty that does not include that paragraph, to the guiding principle in paragraph 9.5 of the Commentary on Article 1.
+In such a case, there will be no conflict with the treaty provisions if the benefits of the treaty are denied under bothparagraph 7 (or this guiding principle) and relevant domestic specific anti-abuse rules.
 Domestic specific anti-abuse rules, however, are often drafted with reference to objective facts, such as the existence of a certain level of shareholding or a certain debt-equity ratio.
-Whilst this facilitates their application and provides greater certainty, it may sometimes result in the application of such a rule in a case where the rule conflicts with a provision of the Convention and where paragraph 7 does not apply to deny the benefits of that provision (and where the principles of paragraphs 13-14 above also do not apply).
+Whilst this facilitates their application and provide greater certainty, it may sometimes result in the application of such a rule in a case where the rule conflicts with a provision of the Convention and where paragraph 7 does not apply to deny the benefits of that provision (and where the guiding principle of paragraph 9.5 of the Commentary on Article 1 also does not apply).
 In such a case, the Convention will not allow the application of the domestic rule to the extent of the conflict.
 An example of such a case would be where a domestic law rule that State A adopted to prevent temporary changes of residence for tax purposes would provide for the taxation of an individual who is a resident of State B on gains from the alienation of property situated in a third State if that individual was a resident of State A when the property was acquired and was a resident of State A for at least seven of the 10 years preceding the alienation.
-In such a case, to the extent that paragraph 5 of Article 13 would prevent the taxation of that individual by State A upon the alienation of the property, the Convention would prevent the application of that domestic rule unless the benefits of paragraph 5 of Article 13 could be denied, in that specific case, under paragraph 7 or the principles in paragraphs 13-14 above.
+In such a case, to the extent that paragraph 5 of Article 13 would prevent the taxation of that individual by State A upon the alienation of the property, the Convention would prevent the application of that domestic rule unless the benefits of the paragraph 5 of Article 13 could be denied, in that specific case, under paragraph 7 (or the guiding principle in paragraph 9.5 of the Commentary on Article 1).